lsst-dm/nb_lsst_io/getting-started/notebook-demo.rst

 Using the demo notebooks
 ========================

-You can find these notebooks in the :file:`notebook-demo` directory of the `JupyterLab file browser <https://jupyterlab.readthedocs.io/en/latest/user/files.html>`_.
+You can find these notebooks in the :file:`notebooks/notebook-demo` directory of the `JupyterLab file browser <https://jupyterlab.readthedocs.io/en/latest/user/files.html>`_.
 Double click the directory, then double click on the notebook to open it.
 You can click **Run** → **Run all Cells** to run the entire notebook, or type :kbd:`shift`\ -\ :kbd:`return` to run one cell at a time.